 How to Create the Variants to Test

-An A/B test of the summary of a WooCommerce product consists of testing different variants of the name, short description, image and price of a WooCommerce product and discover which one results in more sales and more revenues.
+An A/B test of a WooCommerce product consists of testing different variants of combinations of name, descriptions, images, prices and offers of a WooCommerce product, either a simple product or a variable product, and finding out which combination provides more sales and revenue.

 Select the WooCommerce Product